-Business interruption insurance, also known as business income coverage, is designed to help businesses in the event of a catastrophe, such as a fire or other disaster.
-When a disaster hits your business location, your business may be temporarily shut down.
+Business interruption insurance, also known as business income coverage, is designed to help businesses in the event of a loss due to a catastrophe, such as a fire or other disaster.
+When a disaster damages your business, your business may be temporarily shut down.
 Because of this, your business income may suffer and you will continue to incur fixed expenses such as rent, utilities, etc. Standard property insurance policies do not cover income loss caused by temporary business closure.
-Business interruption insurance is not sold by itself, but as part of a more comprehensive business owner's policy or added to a property insurance policy.
+Business interruption insurance is typically sold as part of a more comprehensive business owner's policy or added to a property insurance policy.

 Business interruption insurance may cover: